selaere/boil/README.md

 ## uncertain
 how do multiline files ?
+- i want to do something smart with indentation, to go along with the spacing-based precedence, but i'm not sure exactly how that would work

 how 2 sort?

-mechanism for importing / exporting / unpacking somehow?
+- implementing one is definitely possible, but unwieldy
+- `Grade^` would be very nice

-unbounded recursion is non-trivial . fixed-point combinators?
+unbounded recursion is non-trivial. fixed-point combinators?

-names with numbers would be cool i think
+identifiers with numbers would be cool i think

+keep state in the repl
+- set variables by having `name.` at the end ?